 TEPCO was able to provide physicians only intermittently at the affected plant.
 In the first month after the accident, 25 workers became sick or were injured, and 31 workers complained of poor health.
-One case of a worker suffering a heart attack was reported on 14 May, and this incident showed the urgent need for an emergency clinic that provides 24-hour medical services by physicians.
+One case of a worker suffering a heart attack was reported on 14 May 2011, and this incident showed the urgent need for an emergency clinic that provides 24-hour medical services by physicians.
 However, securing a qualified staff of physicians, nurses, and radiological technologists has posed a great challenge, and establishing the emergency clinic turned out to be extremely difficult.

-[Actions taken by MHLW and relevant ministries (MEXT, etc.) and agencies]
+In response to the above, the following actions were taken.
+[Actions taken by MHLW and relevant ministries (MEXT etc.) and agencies]